Skip to main content Skip to footer

 The UK’s BNG Journey: A Transformative Compliance Market Mechanism

-In light of Biodiversity Net Gain (BNG) policy becoming mandatory, Environment Bank’s Chairman, Professor David Hill CBE, reflects on this monumental milestone and the journey we took to get here:
+In light of Biodiversity Net Gain (BNG) policy becoming mandatory, Environment Bank’s founder, Professor David Hill CBE, reflects on this monumental milestone and the journey we took to get here:

 “The UK government has mandated into planning law, through the passing of the Environment Act 2021, that all significant development must deliver a minimum 10% increase in biodiversity as a result of the development project being permitted.